Water meters to be installed in 2021/22

-The meter installation project will begin in early spring and is scheduled for completion by the Fall of 2021.
-The District expects to return to metered billing by the winter of 2021.
+The meter installation project began in the summer of 2021 and has an anticipated completion date of January 2023.
+The District expects to return to metered billing soon.
 Currently, PID customers pay only the monthly service fee.

 Meter Project FAQs

 Who will get a water meter in 2021?

 - Customers who have an active water account with a service charge of $42.98 per month.

 - Customers who have applied for or received a building permit.